Last Updated on January 21, 2023

 The Aussie Rescue and Placement Helpline is also a good place to check.

 Who Should Get a Blue Merle Australian Shepherd Dog?

 So what’s good and bad about Blue Merle Australian Shepherds?
 What’s the bottom line?

 The pros are that these dogs are smart, athletic, sweet, loyal, and obsessed with their owners.
+They are also protective and affectionate.
 Plus, they’re undeniably beautiful with that blue merle coat.